How To Become A 10x Developer: Step-By-Step Guide

 Not only that, but it can also help you identify areas for improvement and become a better developer.

-It's essential to remember that becoming a 10x developer isn't about working 10 times harder - it's about working smarter.
+It's essential to remember that becoming a 10x developer isn't about working 10 times harder, but working smarter.

 This means that it’s vital to maintain a healthy work-life balance that can sustain your career in the long run.